ahmedcodein/tictactoe/README.md

 These sub-phases is desicribed in the following subsections.
 One can think of the subsequent discriptions as a detailed path as to how each of the 5 requirements presented in the previous section is trasformed into a tangable object, i.e the game website.

+=== During the execution phase of this project, the author deviated a bit from the presented plan in this section.
+The pivot is related to converting the confirm method when a user presses the reset button to a modal dialog box.
+As such, the following subsections does not cover this issue since it was not part of the planning.
+However, the author provides some details on this in the feature section of this report.

 #### 2.4.1.
 Wireframes

 This section is designed to provide a high-level overview about the early design thinking of the Game website.
 The main purpose of these wireframes is to aid the design of the HTML website without delving into what style or how the JavaScript interacts with the HTML.
 The main expected outputs of these wireframes are: